thenexthub/Codira/docs/ABI/TypeMetadata.rst

 A *protocol conformance record* states that a given type conforms to a particular protocol.
-Protocol conformance records are emitted into their own section, which is scanned by the Swift runtime when needed (e.g., in response to a `swift_conformsToProtocol()` query).
+Protocol conformance records are emitted into their own section, which is scanned by the Codira runtime when needed (e.g., in response to a `language_conformsToProtocol()` query).
 Each protocol conformance record
 contains:

 - The `protocol descriptor`_ describing the protocol of the conformance,